Cooperation and Verification Mechanism

-The Mechanism for Cooperation and Verification (CVM) was a safeguard measure invoked by the European Commission when a new member or acceding state of the European Union failed to implement commitments undertaken in the context of the accession negotiations in the fields of the Area of freedom, security and justice or internal market policy.
-The European Commission has decided to not use CVM anymore.
-Instead, the Commission expects every new member to join the EU without deficiencies that would require special monitoring.
+The Cooperation and Verification Mechanism (CVM) was a safeguard measure invoked by the European Commission when a new member or acceding state of the European Union failed to implement commitments undertaken in the context of the accession negotiations in the fields of the Area of freedom, security and justice or internal market policy.
+The Commission formally closed the mechanism for Bulgaria and Romania on 15 September 2023.
+Rule-of-law developments in both countries have since been monitored through the EU's annual Rule of Law Cycle, on the same basis as in the other member states.